 - You also cannot take marijuana out of Colorado when you leave.

-- Finally, it is illegal to drive while high on marijuana.
+- Finally, it is illegal to drive while high or impaired to the slightest degree on marijuana.

-Driving While High Is Driving Under the Influence
+Driving While High = Driving Under the Influence

-As with alcohol, legal consumption of marijuana does not give you the right to operate a motor vehicle under the influence.
+As with alcohol, legal consumption of marijuana does not give you the right to operate a motor vehicle under the influence or while impaired.
 The Colorado DUI statute does not separate driving drunk from driving high.
 Driving under the influence is the crime, and the penalties are severe.
-A DUI-D is a surefire way to ruin your vacation, and, depending on the circumstances, your future.
+A DUI-D is a surefire way to ruin your vacation, and depending on the circumstances, your future.

 Particular Issues Regarding Out-of-State DUI-Ds

 Dealing with an out-of-state DUI is particularly troublesome.
 First, you will have to deal with the Colorado Department of Motor Vehicles and Colorado’s criminal justice system.
 In addition, Colorado must inform your home state if it revokes your license in Colorado.
-This means that your home state could revoke your driver’s license.
+This means that your home state could revoke your driver’s license independently or it could honor any revocation imposed by the state of Colorado.
 Additionally, you would not receive the benefits of being a Colorado resident for early-reinstatement purposes.
 Finally, edible marijuana raises special concerns, as residents and tourists alike are not used to its potency and long-lasting effects.

 What Constitutes Driving Under The Influence of Marijuana?